Skip to main content

 D

 Deep blue-violet to indigo hooded flowers are produced in open branched racemes at stem tips and leaf axils from August through September, lasting 5–7 weeks.
 Individual flowers are 1–1.25 inches (2.5–3 cm) long.
-Racemes open progressively.
+Racemes open progressively from base to tip.

 Detailed Descriptions